Faculty & Staff

 Beth McLeod – Office Manager

 Ms. McLeod began teaching 1st grade at Windswept Academy in 2014.
-She has served in a variety of roles at Windswept Academy including as an Art teacher and a bus driver.
+She has served in a variety of roles at Windswept Academy.
+She has served as an Art teacher, bus driver, cook when needed, and yearbook director.
+She now serves as the School Office Manager and fills in where needed.

 Ms. McLeod attended Bob Jones University in Greeneville, SC for two years.
-She worked for Fayetteville Street Christian School in NC and Bethany Stepping Stones in NC for 29 years as a child care worker, Pre-K & Kindergarten teacher, and then as the Director of the Bethany Center.
+She worked for Fayetteville Street Christian School in NC and Bethany Stepping Stones in NC for 29 years as a child care teacher and director.
+She taught Pre-K & Kindergarten and served as the Director of the Bethany Stepping Stones for 3 years.
 She continued her education at Guilford Technical Community College.
+Beth has continued working on her degree while here in South Dakota and will complete her degree in Early Childhood Education in December 2023.

 Elementary School